LukeGrahamLandry/franca/examples/gpu/hctarcs/README.md

 - if i decide to look at the real scratch code, use https://github.com/scratchfoundation/scratch-editor/commit/7c3c5948459a66a9d146c0063712152a4f40fb66 which is conveniently before they added an agents.md and before they switched to agpl
-- if i want to fetch projects can use trampoline.turbowarp.org
 - if i want to play with other people's projects as tests, use ones from before January 22, 2026 (thats when they changed license of user projects from cc-by-sa-2 to only dear scratch ai slop license tm)